RTEMS/rtems-docs/c_user/configuring_a_system.rst

   The range depends on the Data Type of the macro.

-  - − If the data type is of type task priority, then its value should be an integer in the range of 1 to 255.
+  - - If the data type is of type task priority, then its value should be an integer in the range of 1 to 255.
-  - − If the data type is an integer, then it can have numbers, characters (in case the value is defined using another macro) and arithmetic operations (+, -, \*, /).
+  - - If the data type is an integer, then it can have numbers, characters (in case the value is defined using another macro) and arithmetic operations (+, -, \*, /).
-  - − If the data type is a function pointer the first character should be an alphabet or an underscore.
+  - - If the data type is a function pointer the first character should be an alphabet or an underscore.
 The rest of the string can be alphanumeric.
-  - − If the data type is RTEMS Attributes or RTEMS Mode then the string should be alphanumeric.
+  - - If the data type is RTEMS Attributes or RTEMS Mode then the string should be alphanumeric.
-  - − If the data type is RTEMS NAME then the value should be an integer>=0 or RTEMS_BUILD_NAME( ’U’, ’I’, ’1’, ’ ’ )
+  - - If the data type is RTEMS NAME then the value should be an integer>=0 or RTEMS_BUILD_NAME( 'U', 'I', '1', ' ' )

 - DEFAULT VALUE

-  The default value should be in the following formats- Please note that the ’.’ (full stop) is necessary.
+  The default value should be in the following formats- Please note that the '.' (full stop) is necessary.

-  - − In case the value is not defined then:
+  - - In case the value is not defined then:
     This is not defined by default.
-  - − If we know the default value then:
+  - - If we know the default value then:
     The default value is XXX.
-  - − If the default value is BSP Specific then:
+  - - If the default value is BSP Specific then:
     This option is BSP specific.

 - DESCRIPTION